HaroldMate1/proaktiv/README.md

 # PROAKTIV: PROtein Analytics for Kinase Therapeutic Inhibitor Variants

 PROAKTIV is a comprehensive machine learning pipeline designed to predict the efficacy of Tyrosine Kinase Inhibitors (TKIs)- against specific cancer-associated protein mutations (Mainly focused in EGFR, ALK and BRAF).
-By leveraging state-of-the-art protein language models and deep learning techniques, this project aims to provide a computational decision-support tool to guide personalized cancer therapy and overcome acquired drug resistance.
+By leveraging state-of-the-art protein language models and deep learning (CNN_RNN) techniques, this project aims to provide a computational decision-support tool to guide personalized cancer therapy and overcome acquired drug resistance.

 ## Scientific Background